 How often should I train with Atlas stones?

 This depends on your goals and programming, but treat Atlas stones as a compound exercise.
 They’re taxing on your nervous system and recruit many muscles.
-For beginners, stick to one Atlas stone session per week.
-More experienced lifters can do two sessions per week — ideally, one heavy and one light.
+Beginners should focus on two sessions that revolve around technique.
+More advanced lifters will presumably use heavier weights, and so they should stick with one session.

 McGill SM, McDermott A, Fenwick CM.
 Comparison of different strongman events: trunk muscle activation and lumbar spine motion, load, and stiffness.
 J Strength Cond Res.
 2009 Jul;23(4):1148-61. doi: 10.1519/JSC.0b013e318198f8f7.
 PMID: 19528856.